sl2902/de-zoomcamp-2/02_workflow_orchestration/README.md

 GCP_PROJECT_ID=
 GCP_BUCKET=

+MAGE_PATH=/home/src
 ```

-**5.** Create a Google free tier account, and create a service account with appropriate storage access
+**5.** Create a Google free tier account, and create a service account and assign it the role of Owner

 **6.** Run the Mage pipeline